 The Grants Team:

-The Grants side oversees entitlement and competitive funding for 4 LEAs at a level of $29.7 Million for FY 22.
-This funding supports Schoolwide academic programs, intervention, teacher retention, ESS student support, and support of the EL learners at AMS.
-A pivotal role of the department is to administer visits or whole staff discussions to assess site needs to move toward best practices, and most effective schools.
-When the areas of enhancements are acknowledged, funding is allocated to the most at risk students and items.
+The Grants team oversees entitlement and competitive funding for four Local Education Agencies (LEAs) at a level of $29.7 million for FY22.
+This funding supports school-wide academic programs, interventions, teacher retention, ESS student support, and support for EL learners at AMS.
+A pivotal role of the department is to administer site visits or whole-staff discussions to assess site needs and move towards best practices, and the most effective schools.
+When areas of enhancement are acknowledged, funding is allocated to the most at-risk students and items.

 Funding:

 The Grants Team completes compliance and planning documentation for the CNA, root cause analysis, and the school integrated action plan.
-The department leverages resources and positions to best meet each individual sites’ needs.
-The role of the grants staff is to identify available grant funding, write competitive applications, submit budget narrative and compliance, monitor expenditures, and submit reimbursement requests and completion reports.
-There are formulas are created to ensure that the school or entire network supports scholars and maintains that funding, so all grant funding is a supplement to already established programs.
+The department leverages resources and positions to best meet each individual site’s needs.
+The role of the grants staff is to identify available grant funding, write competitive applications, submit budget narratives and compliance, monitor expenditures, and submit reimbursement requests and completion reports.
+Formulas are created to ensure that the school or entire network supports scholars and maintains that funding, so all grant funding supplements already established programs.

 Ancillary roles include submitting all monitoring documentation, attending reviews and visits, registering the LEA and contacts, and ensuring support for EL, schoolwide, and SPED programs.